markbrennand/force-framework/source/dependency/README.md

 DEBUG|Injection for AccountClasses.AccountManager does not exist
 ```

 Log on to your org.
-From the _App Launcher_ select _Force Frameworks_.
+From the _App Launcher_ select _Force Framework_.
 Select the _Dependency Bindings_ tab.
 Create a
 new record.
 Assign it the following values;

 | Field | Value                             |